xvar would affect

 which could enable shorter, unnamed notation like

-etwfe(y ~ x, year, cohort, dat)
+etwfe(y ~ x, year, cohort, dat).

-now allows (time-invariant) interacted control variables on the fml RHS.
+emfx now allows (time-invariant) interacted control variables on the fml RHS.

-logical argument, which may be useful for plotting
+emfx now has a post_only logical argument, which may be useful for plotting

 aesthetics (but not inference).
 See the example in the introductory vignette.